-- Whenever a developer installs or causes to be installed any water, sewer, stormwater, or sidewalk, the developer shall, as soon as practicable after installation is complete, and before acceptance, furnish the County with an as-built plan prepared by a professional engineer that shows the exact location and configuration of the utility.
-Nothing shall limit the depiction of more than one type of utility on the same asbuilt plan sheet. - 2.
+- 1. Whenever a developer installs or causes to be installed any utility in any public right-of-way, the developer shall, as soon as practicable after installation is complete, and before acceptance of any utility, furnish the County with an as-built plan that shows the exact location and configuration of the utility.
+Nothing shall limit the depiction of more than one type of utility on the same as-built plan sheet. - 2.
 The as-built plan must be verified as accurate by the utility service provider.
-Compliance with this requirement shall be a condition of the continued validity of the permit authorizing the development. - 3.
+Compliance with this requirement shall be a condition of the continued validity of the permit authorizing the development - 3.
 As-built plans shall be prepared and verified prior to issuance of a certificate of occupancy, commencement of operation, approval of a final plat, or release of a performance guarantee, as appropriate.